Bettering your Budget starts here! Together, let’s outline budget categories, review the budget development process, and change your life.

 - Best: No matter where we find ourselves, there is always an opportunity to improve and get better.
 If you’re already a budget master, scan this section, take inventory, and then move to the next.

-Take a deep breath; you’re doing this… This process requires hard work so stay flexible.
+There are many ways to go about the family budget process, so let’s talk about common factors that help.
+Take a deep breath; you’re doing this… This effort requires hard work so stay positive.
 You’re going to do a couple of passes at this budget; the more you put this skill into practice, the better you’ll become.
 Keep an open mind, and remember: stay flexible!

 - Any and All Income (Job 1, Job 2, Side-Gigs, Birthday Cash, anything that is “In-Coming”)